sharetribe/flex-docs/src/docs/operator-guides-concepts/how-to-use-csv-exports-on-sharetribe/index.md

 ---
 title:
-  How to use download your marketplace data as a CSV exports on Sharetribe
+  How to download your marketplace data as a CSV export on Sharetribe
-slug: how-to-use-csv-exports-on-sharetribe
+slug: how-to-download-csv-exports-on-sharetribe
 updated: 2023-06-06
 category: operator-guides-concepts
 ingress: